UGM Staff Profiles

 Eileen accepted Christ as her Lord and Savior in 1995.
 Along with the greatest gift of salvation, she and David are blessed with two lovely daughters, Jessica and Michelle.

-Eileen is truly grateful for everything the Lord has done for her in her personal life and career, and knows He has big plans to use her at Union Gospel Mission.
+Eileen is truly grateful for everything the Lord has done for her in her personal life and career, and has used her in a mighty way during her time at Union Gospel Mission.

 Scott Holman